piotrmiskiewicz/kyma-environment-broker/docs/03-03-runtime-operations.md

 None of the deprovisioning steps should block the entire deprovisioning operation.
 Use the `RetryOperationWithoutFail` function from the `DeprovisionOperationManager` struct to skip a step in case of a retry timeout.
 Set a 5-minute, at the most, timeout for retries in a step.
 There is only one step, which fails the operation - `Check_Runtime_Removal`.
 It fails the operation in case of a timeout when checking for the Provisioner to remove the shoot.
 Once the step is successfully executed, it isn't retried (every deprovisioning step is defined in a separate stage).
 If a step has been skipped due to a retry timeout or error, a [Cron Job](03-16-deprovision-retrigger-cronjob.md) tries to deprovision all remaining Kyma runtime dependencies again at a scheduled time.
-All provisioning steps are collected steps can be found in the [deprovisioning.go file](../cmd/broker/deprovisioning.go).
+All deprovisioning steps can be found in the [deprovisioning.go file](../cmd/broker/deprovisioning.go).

 **NOTE:** The timeout for processing this operation is set to `24h`.

 ## Update

 The update process is triggered by [an OSB API update operation](https://github.com/openservicebrokerapi/servicebroker/blob/master/spec.md#updating-a-service-instance) request.
-All provisioning steps are collected steps can be found in the [update.go file](../cmd/broker/update.go).
+All provisioning steps can be found in the [update.go file](../cmd/broker/update.go).

 ## Upgrade Cluster